-Reference benchmarks are indexes to How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-N/A measure whether the financial product attains the How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis? environmental or social characteristics that they N/A promote.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

+• How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

 How does the designated index differ from a relevant broad market index?
-N/A